TheLeopard65

 SMB 10.10.11.76 445 10.10.11.76 [-] 10.10.11.76\ryan.naylor:HollowOct31Nyt STATUS_NOT_SUPPORTED

-• The tester deduced from the output error message that NTLM authentication is disabled.
+• I deduced from the output error message that NTLM authentication was disabled.

-• The tester will need to use Kerberos Authentication instead using the impacket-getTGT.
+• I needed to use Kerberos Authentication instead using the impacket-getTGT.

-• The tester then got the Kerberos ticket for user using getTGT script from impacket.
+• I then got the Kerberos ticket for user using getTGT script from impacket.

 ┌──(kali@kali)-[~/HTB/Voleur]